loopbackio/loopback.io/pages/en/lb2/Create-AngularJS-client.md

 ## Copy the other client files

 {% include note.html content="
 The `lb-ng` tool does the \"heavy lifting\" of creating the client JavaScript API that works with your LoopBack back-end.
 However, you still need to create the HTML/CSS and client JavaScript code that actually calls into this AngularJS API and defines the client-side functionality and appearance of your app.
 In general, creating this part of the app is entirely up to you.
-This tutorial includes an example of such a client implementation that you can use to understand the process.
+This tutorial includes an example of such a client implementation that you can use to understand the process." %}

-" %}

 If you've been following the entire tutorial (and didn't jump in and clone the project mid-way through), then you'll need to clone it now to get the client files required for this step.
 Then copy the `client` sub-directory to your project directory: